DivyaParam/DivyaParam/README.md

-- 👋 Hi, I’m Divya Parameswaran, an Information Systems graduate from Arizona State University!
+- 👋 Hi, I’m Divya Parameswaran, an Information Systems- Data Analytics graduate from Arizona State University!
-- 👀 I’m interested in Python, MySQL, Tableau, Power BI, Looker, DBT, Excel, and Photography :)
+- 👀 I’m interested in Python, MySQL, Tableau, Power BI, and Machine Learning.
-- 🌱 I’m currently working on competetive programming on Leetcode and some open source projects.
+- 🌱 I’m currently reading about how different algorithms and their usage.
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me - divyapleela@gmail.com/https://www.linkedin.com/in/divyaparameswaran/
+- 📫 How to reach me - Email address - divyapleela@gmail.com / LinkedIn - https://www.linkedin.com/in/divyaparameswaran/

 <!---
 DivyaParam/DivyaParam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.